Nischalcs50/nsEVDx/README.md

 In Bayesian estimation, `nsEVDx` can infer prior specifications based on the data and configuration or accept user-defined priors.
 In the frequentist mode, it can determine suitable parameter bounds automatically.
 However, user defined priors or bounds are recommended for better convergence and interpretability.

+### Config design

+This package allows modeling the extreme value distribution (EVD) parameters as functions of covariates.
+Each parameter can be configured independently:

+-   `location_model`: "constant" or "linear"
+-   `scale_model`: "constant" or "exponential"
+-   `shape_model`: "constant" or "linear"

+Internally, these options apply a regression of the form:

+-   Linear: θ(t) = θ₀ + θ₁·X(t)
+-   Exponential: θ(t) = exp(θ₀ + θ₁·X(t))

+This gives flexibility to model non-stationarity while maintaining parsimony.

+Note: Quadratic relationship can be modeled by squaring the covariates before passing them into the model.

+Splines : Comming soon...

 ## Installation

 **For regular users**